Georgy-Khachatryan/MeshDecimationTools/README.md

 ## Limitations and further work
 - Performance.
 Mesh decimation algorithm is significantly slower than it could be.
 Most of the time is spent computing and recomputing edge collapse errors (on average around 50 edge collapse errors are recomputed after each performed edge collapse).
 This results in poor throughput of around 67k triangles/s for DLOD build and 87k triangles/s for CLOD build on Ryzen 9 9950x.
 Threading can significantly speed up CLOD build times, but there are opportunities for improving single threaded performance too.
 - Meshlet generation quality.
 Overall meshlet generation quality at lower LODs is relatively good, but at higher LODs meshlets might have enclaves of other meshlets.
 The same is true for meshlet group generation.
 As a workaround you can set `meshlet_min_face_count` and `meshlet_group_min_meshlet_count` to 1.
 - Mesh decimation quality improvements.
 Volume preservation quadrics.
 Higher quality quadric minimization.
 Virtual edge insertion.
+Per meshlet group error scaling.
 - Transient memory usage.
 There is a large amount of transient allocations which may not be necessary.
 - Lack of mesh skinning support.